-In 2016, Oklahoma began providing the SAT or ACT for high school juniors at no cost to families or districts.
+Since 2016, Oklahoma has provided the SAT or ACT for high school juniors at no cost to families or districts.
 By taking either the SAT or ACT, students are able to satisfy federal requirements for high school testing.

-Oklahoma is one of 15 states with 100% participation on the ACT.
+Of the 15 states with 100% participation on the ACT, Oklahoma ranks 11th in composite average score.

-2020 AVERAGE ACT COMPOSITE SCORES
+2019 AVERAGE ACT COMPOSITE SCORES

-ACT: Average ACT Scores by State Graduating Class 2020
+ACT: Average ACT Scores by State Graduating Class 2019